 For the first time, the potential damage caused by flooding can be visualised using this tool right across Switzerland – down to individual neighbourhoods.
-It helps you see how many people or important objects requiring protection such as buildings or building assets that are vulnerable to floods and where they are located.
+It helps you see how many people or important assets are vulnerable to floods and where they are located.

 No other natural disaster is costlier to Switzerland than flooding.
 Over two-thirds of the damage caused by natural disasters is due to floods, which have affected four out of every five Swiss municipalities over the past 40 years.
 Yet although the new purchase value of all at-risk buildings is around CHF 500 billion and the corresponding damage can amount to several billions, researchers so far have barely addressed the damage caused by flooding, instead focusing mostly on why and how these floods occur.